xwxb/my-weekly-stars-langcat/README.md

 *   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 Completely separate team and codebase from the AI Web App builder https://gptengineer.app

-*   [HIllya51/LunaTranslator](https://github.com/HIllya51/LunaTranslator) - Galgame翻译器，支持剪贴板、OCR、HOOK等。Visual Novel translate tool , support clipboard / OCR/ HOOK
+*   [HIllya51/LunaTranslator](https://github.com/HIllya51/LunaTranslator) - Galgame翻译器，支持HOOK、OCR、剪贴板等。Visual Novel Translator , support HOOK / OCR / clipboard

 *   [idank/explainshell](https://github.com/idank/explainshell) - match command-line arguments to their help text